antmicro/fx2-sim/README.md

 To build all the example binaries, run `make -C test/`.

-Results can be viewed using GTKWave `gtkwave fx2/build/dut.vcd`.
+Results can be viewed using GTKWave `gtkwave build/dut.vcd`, or starting from already prepared GTKWave save `gtkwave sim.gtkw`.